By Fernando Gomez, Alberto Quesada, and Roberto Lopez, Artelnics.

-In this case, the individual #4 has been selected by elitism, and the #3 has been selected by roulette wheel.
-Note that, although the individual #2 has more fitness than the #3, it has not been selected due to the stochastic nature of the genetic algorithm.
+In this case, neural network #4 has been selected by elitism, and #3 has been selected by the roulette wheel.
+Note that, although individual #2 has more fitness than #3, it has not been selected due to the stochastic nature of the genetic algorithm.

 Here the number of selected individuals is half of the population size.

-This operator picks two individuals at random and combines their features to get four offsprings for the new population, until the new population has the same size than the old one.
+This operator picks two individuals at random and combines their features to get four offspring for the new population until the new population has the same size as the old one.

 The uniform crossover method decides whether each of the offspring's features comes from one parent or another.

 Here we have generated four offspring from two parents.
-Some features of each offspring correspond to one ancestor, and some other features to the other.
+Some features of each neural network correspond to one ancestor, and some other features to the other.

 Here the population size remains constant.

 The crossover operator can generate offsprings that are very similar to the parents.
 This might cause a new generation with low diversity.

-In order to decide if a feature will be mutated, we generate a random number between 0 and 1.
-If this number is lower than a value called the mutation rate, the operator flips that variable.
+To decide if a feature is mutated, we generate a random number between 0 and 1.
+If the random number is lower than a value called the mutation rate, the operator flips that variable.

-The next image shows the mutation of one of the offsprings of the new generation.
-As we can see, the fourth feature of the offspring has been mutated.
+The following image shows the mutation of one offspring of the new generation.

-The whole fitness assignment, selection, recombination and mutation process is repeated until a stopping criterion is satisfied.
+The whole fitness assignment, selection, recombination, and mutation process is repeated until a stopping criterion is satisfied.
 Each generation is likely to be more adapted to the environment than the old one.

-The solution of this process is the best individual ever.
-This corresponds to the predictive model with the smallest selection error among all those we have analyzed.
-In our example, the best individual is the following:
+The solution to this process is the best individual ever.
+This corresponds to the neural network with the smallest selection error among all those we have analyzed.

-As we have seen, feature selection is becoming very important in predictive analytics.
-Indeed, many data sets contain a large number of features, so we have to select the most useful ones.
-One of the most advanced methods to do that is the genetic algorithm.
+Input selection is becoming a critical topic in machine learning.
+Many data sets contain a large number of features, so we need to select the most useful ones to be included in the neural network.

 And some disadvantages are:

 Neural Designer implements a more advanced genetic algorithm that the one described in this post.
-You can find it at the Inputs selection section in the Model selection pane.
+You can find it at the input selection section in the model selection panel.